runarmyklebust/app-metafields/README.md

 ### Version 1.7.0

 * New: configure the app from configuration files on the server.
-Credit @edwardgronroos of TINE AS.
+Credit @edwardgronroos of TINE SA.
 * Fix: Inject the `og:` namespace prefix definition in the `<html>`-tag automatically.

 ### Version 1.6.0